For information on the Breech Balancing Class click here.

 - You will be asked to wear clothing to move in, such as yoga pants and a t-shirt.

-- The session will begin with a structural assessment to determine which muscles are too tight and which ones are too loose.
+- We will then do a structural assessment to determine which muscles are too tight and which ones are too loose.

-- Then we will assess where baby is positioned using Belly Mapping techniques.
+- Then we will assess where baby is positioned using Belly Mapping and Leopold's maneuver techniques.

-- Various massage techniques will be used according to what the preliminary assessment discovers.
+- Various massage and bodywork techniques will be used according to what the preliminary assessment discovers.

 - Spinning Babies techniques will be integrated and taught as needed.